Skip to content

 auto_digest.py --today (every 15 min, incremental)

 Runs every 15 minutes, reading only new diary content since the last run.
-Sends section-aligned batches (up to ~50KB each, aligned to ## diary section boundaries) to mem0 with infer=False — diary text is passed directly without a custom LLM extraction layer.
+Sends section-aligned batches (up to ~50KB each, aligned to ## diary section boundaries) to mem0 with infer=True and a dedicated DIGEST_EXTRACTION_PROMPT — a custom prompt that preserves technical identifiers (project names, cluster IDs, service names, port numbers, paths), performance data, work progress, key decisions, and pitfalls.
+Extraction threshold is 2000 bytes.
 Offset is saved after each successful batch — if the process is interrupted, the next run picks up where it left off.

 This provides real-time cross-session memory: conversations from the last ~15 minutes are available for retrieval in other sessions of the same agent.